-In addition, the Board believes that the use of a Presiding Independent Director (currently William H. Turner) provides independent oversight of management substantively no different from that which would be provided by separating the offices of Chairman and Chief Executive Officer.
-The Presiding Independent Director approves Board agendas, as well as the quality, quantity and timeliness of information sent to the Board and serves as the principal liaison between the Chairman and independent directors and chairs an executive session of the non-employee directors at each regularly scheduled Board meeting.
-The Presiding Independent Director is expected to foster a cohesive Board that cooperates with the Chief Executive Officer towards the ultimate goal of creating stockholder value.
-The Presiding Independent Director is elected every year, but a director may serve for one or more terms as Presiding Independent Director at the discretion of the Nominating and Corporate Governance Committee.
+In addition, we believe that the use of a Presiding Independent Director (currently William H. Turner) will continue to be an important aspect of our board leadership structure as it provides independent oversight of management.
+The Presiding Independent Director approves

+Board agendas and meeting schedules to assure that there is sufficient time for discussion of all agenda items, as well as the quality, quantity and timeliness of information sent to the Board.
+The Presiding Independent Director also serves as the principal liaison between the Executive Chairman and the independent directors and presides at all meetings of the Board at which the Executive Chairman is not present, including executive sessions of the independent directors.
+The Presiding Independent Director has the authority to call meetings of the independent directors and retain outside counsel and other advisors to the extent necessary in the conduct of his duties and responsibilities.
+The Presiding Independent Director is expected to foster a cohesive Board that cooperates with the Executive Chairman and Chief Executive Officer towards the ultimate goal of creating stockholder value.
+The Presiding Independent Director is nominated by the Nominating and Corporate Governance Committee and approved by the independent directors of the Board every year, but a director may serve for one or more terms as Presiding Independent Director at the discretion of the Nominating and Corporate Governance Committee.
+A copy of the charter of the Presiding Independent Director can be viewed at www.smpcorp.com under "Investor Relations-Governance Documents."